TobitSoftware/chayns-template-angular2/README.md

 # chayns-template-angular2

-A small and simple template for Angular based chayns® tapps.
+A small and simple template for AngularJS based chayns® tapps.

 ## Features

-- Angular2 with typescript
+- AngularJS with typescript
 - webpack
 - webpack-dev-server
 - scss